 We are going to be learning for the rest of our lives, so we might as well do it right and make the most of all of the information available to us!

-It’s a fact that we never stop learning.
+It’s a fact that we never stop taking in information.
 So, if you think you know it all, it might be time to change your mindset.
-This will allow you the opportunity to humbly grow your knowledge.
+This will allow you the opportunity to humbly grow your knowledge in life after school.

 What have you Learned today?